compilepeace/KAVACH/README.md

 # KAVACH
 ![help](./images/help.png)

 Kavach is a free and open source **data protection software**, technically a **self-distributing SFX/SEA** software for Linux whose development was inspired by [Karna]'s armour.
-The idea of this software is to eliminate the need for installation of additional system software rather carrying the code to unpack archive meaning -
+The idea for building this software is to eliminate the need for installation of any additional system software.
+It generates an ELF binary as output archive which can pack more data or unpack existing data (if it posseses any).
+In short -

-"If you have a kavach generated archive, you definitely have its unpacker."
+"If you have a kavach generated archive, you definitely have the software to unpack your content."

 **SFX** (**SelF eXtractor**) or a **SEA** (**Self Extracting Archive**) allows the user to archive the supplied files with executable code such that *no software installation* is required to unpack the files rather execution of SFX archive is enough to unpack the files.
 Self-distributing software means a single **K**avach **G**enerated **S**FX (**.kgs**) archive can be used to create other archives due to its *code body* having a ***self-replicating nature***.